tscholze/java-android-things-tobot/Readme.md

 For more information please have a look at the German posts ([What is Tobot?](https://dbudwm.wordpress.com/2018/04/04/android-things-der-anfang-von-tobot/), [Google Assistant Feature](https://dbudwm.wordpress.com/2018/05/03/google-assistant-firebase-function-database-fahrtrichtung-von-tobot-via-stimme-steuern/)) on my personal blog.

+## Information

+Due to the lost interest of Google in Android IoT and missing support for more modern Raspberry Pis is this project at the moment on hold.
+I would be happy if this project could live longer.

 ## Prerequisites

 ### Required